-Information regarding directors who served as of December 31, 2020, including business experience in the last five years and any other business interest where a director serves on the board of directors or as a senior officer follows:
+Information regarding directors who served as of December 31, 2021, including business experience in the last five years and any other business interest where a director serves on the board of directors or as a senior officer follows:

-LAURIE KEENE GRIFFEN, Schuylerville, NY, has served as director since 2011, with her current term expiring in 2023.
+LAURIE KEENE GRIFFEN, Schuylerville, NY, has served as director since 2011, with her current term expiring in 2024 (as part of the merger agreement, Ms. Griffen's term was extended one year).
 She currently serves as Board Chair and is a member of the Executive and Compensation committees.
 She previously served as Governance Committee Chair.
 Laurie is co-owner/operator of Saratoga Sod Farm, Inc., a 600-acre turfgrass farm in Stillwater, New York, with her husband Steve.
-In addition to producing and selling high quality turfgrass products, Saratoga Sod also provides sod installation services, sales of seed and fertilizer products and the Big Yellow Bag garden soil product to assist its customers across the Northeast.
+In addition to producing and selling high quality turfgrass products, Saratoga Sod also provides sod installation services, sales of seed and fertilizer products, and the Big Yellow Bag garden soil product to assist its customers across the Northeast.
 Saratoga Sod also grows roughly 500 acres of soybeans and corn as part of their crop rotation program.
 In addition, Laurie is presently vice chair of the Town of Saratoga Planning Board, co-chair of the Schuyler Park Committee, trustee of the Quaker Springs United Methodist Church and serves on the New York Farm Bureau Labor Committee.

-JOHN P. KNOPF, Canandaigua, NY, has served as director since 2013, with his current term expiring in 2021.
+JOHN P. KNOPF, Canandaigua, NY, has served as director since 2013, with his current term expiring in 2025.
 He currently serves as Vice Chair, is a member of the Executive Committee and chair of the Compensation Committee.
 John has past experience as chair of the board's Audit Committee.
 John and his partner Robert DiCarlo are owners of Fa-Ba Farms, LLC, a dairy business milking 580 cows and caring for 400 replacement animals.
 Production land includes 800 acres devoted to forage production.
 John also owns a controlling interest in Knopf Real Estate Partners.
 He is a member of the Town of Canandaigua Board of Assessment Review and has prior service with the Soil and Water Conservation District Northern Watershed and Ontario County Farm Bureau.

 KURT W. ALSTEDE, Chester, NJ, was elected director in 2019 to a term expiring in 2023.
 He is a member of the Board's Governance/Stewardship Committee.
-Kurt is founder, and owns with his wife and children, Alstede Farms, LLC, an 800-acre vertically integrated fruit and vegetable farm.
+Kurt is founder, and owns with his wife Mary and their children, Alstede Farms, LLC, a first generation 800-acre vertically integrated fruit and vegetable farm.
 He serves as the farm's general manager.
 The farm includes tree fruit, small fruit, vegetables, ornamentals, a year-round store, food processing, Pick-Your-Own and traditional agritourism.
-Kurt is a director of the Morris County Tourism Bureau, vice chair of the New Jersey Highlands Council Regional Planning Authority, and is active in the New Jersey Farm Bureau and the Morris County Board of Agriculture.
-He is president of the Pleasant Hill Cemetery Association, is a trustee of the Ralston Cider Mill Museum, and is a trustee of the First Congregational Church of Chester.
-He previously served as a member of the State Committee of the USDA Farm Service Agency.
-Additionally, Kurt is secretary of the Chester Fireman's Relief Association and has been an active volunteer firefighter for 39 years.
+Kurt is a member of the NJ State Board of Agriculture, a director of the Morris County Tourism Bureau, vice chair of the New Jersey Highlands Council Regional Planning Authority, and is active in the New Jersey Farm Bureau and the Morris County Board of Agriculture.
+He is vice president of the Pleasant Hill Cemetery Association, is a trustee of the Ralston Cider Mill Museum, and is a past trustee of the

+First Congregational Church of Chester.
+He previously served as a member of the NJ State Committee of the USDA Farm Service Agency.
+Additionally, Kurt is secretary of the Chester Fireman's Relief Association, is a captain in the Chester Volunteer Fire Co. #1, and has been an active volunteer firefighter for 40 years.